manchhui/Data-Warehouse/README.md

 ### 1.1 Fact Table
 The fact table in this star scheme will be named "songplays" and is designed to record "log" data associated with song plays.
 This fact table will have the following columns: songplay_id (PK, SORTKEY), start_time (FK), user_id (FK), level, song_id (FK), artist_id (FK), session_id, location, user_agent.
 NOTE: PK denotes
-PRIMARY KEY, FK denotes FORIEGN KEY and SORTKEY to assist with optimsation of performance.
+PRIMARY KEY, FK denotes FORIEGN KEY and SORTKEY is to assist with optimsation of performance.

-Additionally the fact table and all dimension tables have been distributed to all the available nodes with setting "DISTSTYLE ALL", to all further optimation of query performance.
+Additionally the fact table and all dimension tables have been distributed to all the available nodes with setting "DISTSTYLE ALL", to allow further optimation of query performance.
 ### 1.2 Dimension Tables
 The following tables in this star scheme are all dimension tables.
 - users - This table will be used to record unique user details.
 This table will have the following columns: